yohan-hicof/motorbike_lean_tracker/README.md

 - Allow the recorded data to be replayed. (in progress): in the track replay, show more info, like current speed, current lean

-- Create a python script to allow data visualisation from the saved file.

 - Find a way to estimate the laptime based on gps data.
-(Need data to test that.)
+(From the python and java app)

 - Add simple capture visualization: Just speed and lean. (in progress)

 - Add a visualization that create the track in real time (might be to slow, will have to save the last 3 minutes or something)

-- Add the support for bluetooth: i.e. send the files to the cellphone to then display the replay there.

-- Change the menu to allow the transfer of data to the cellphone.

 - Start the bluetooth only when we want to transfer to save energy.